 Brush your dog’s teeth.
 Yes, I know you didn’t want to hear this.
 But hey, brushing a chihuahua’s teeth is nowhere near as challenging as brushing a bigger breed’s.

 Consider what your dog eats.
-Everyone is agreed that when it comes to bad breath, dry kibble is better for your dog than moist food, because chewing the dry food helps scrape off plaque.
+Everyone is in agreement that when it comes to bad breath, dry kibble is better for your dog than moist food.
+This is because chewing the dry food helps scrape off plaque.

-Plus if you have a household with felines, cat poop, which dogs consider a kind of candy.
+Plus if you have a household with felines, cat poop, which dogs consider a kind of candy can cause stinky breath.
 You may have to position the cat litter pan in a way that the dog can’t get at it.

-Some people swear by this for dogs who like to eat cat poop: Outta my Box
+Some people swear by this for dogs who like to eat cat poop: Outta My Box